-- 5. From the Internet Connection Type menu, select the IPv6 connection type: - If your ISP did not provide details, select IPv6 Tunnel. - If you are not sure, select Auto Detect so that the router detects the IPv6 type that is in use. - If your Internet connection does not use PPPoe or DHCP, or is not fixed, but is IPv6, select Auto Config.
+- 5. From the Internet Connection Type menu, select the IPv6 connection type: - If you are not sure, select Auto Detect so that the router detects the IPv6 type that is in use. - If your Internet connection does not use PPPoe or DHCP, or is not fixed, but is IPv6, select Auto Config.

 Your Internet service provider (ISP) can provide this information.
-For more information about IPv6 Internet connection, see the following sections: